A Guide To Truck Brake System Diagnosis And Repair

 2. Vibrations – If you experience vibrations when you apply pressure to the brakes, this can be a sign of warped rotors or other issues with the braking system.
 Having your brakes checked by a professional is the best way to diagnose and repair this issue.

-3. Soft or Spongy Brake Pedal – Pressing on the brake pedal and feeling soft or spongy could be a sign of brake fluid leakage.
+3. Soft or Spongy Brake Pedal – Pressing on the brake pedal and feeling soft or spongy could indicate brake fluid leakage.
 You should immediately take your vehicle to a mechanic to diagnose and fix this problem.

 How To Diagnose Brake System?

-When diagnosing your vehicle’s brake system, you must take a few essential steps.
+You must take a few essential steps when diagnosing your vehicle’s brake system.
 Understanding how the brakes work and what can go wrong with them is key to getting an accurate diagnosis and being able to fix any issues.

 Step-1: Visual inspection